Laravel Elasticsearch: Best Integration for Lightning-fast Search

 This will bulk index two articles in the articles index.

 These basic operations provide the foundation for interacting with Elasticsearch in a Laravel application.
-By using methods like index, search, update, and delete, professional Laravel developers can build robust search functionalities.
+By using methods like index, search, update, and delete, experts can build robust search functionalities.

 Real-World Use Cases of Laravel Elasticsearch